Office of Youth Ministry

 Cape Girardeau, MO 63701

-The Diocesan Youth Adventure Program Committee hosts an annual Spring Service Project.
-We have worked at the Kitchen garden, Catholic Charities of Southern Missouri Offices, and the grounds at the Mary Queen of Peace Solitude, and Bishop Rice’s garden.
+The Diocesan Youth Adventure Program Committee hosts a Spring Service Project each year.
+We have worked at the Kitchen garden, Catholic Charities of Southern Missouri Offices, the grounds at the Mary Queen of Peace Solitude, and Bishop Rice’s garden.

 Diocesan Youth Endowment Fund

 The main objective of the Diocesan Youth Endowment Fund is to support those activities which: create opportunities for youth and families to encounter Christ, provide more effective ways of accompanying youth and families in their faith formation and prepare them as intentional missionary disciples.
 The Diocesan Youth Endowment Committee will continue to pray, seek input from parish leaders, and discern carefully the priorities for ministering to youth and their families.
 May our good and gracious God continue to bless all the generous donors and guide the endeavors of parishes, schools, and the diocese in ministering to youth and their families.

 Parishes and Schools

 Parishes and schools may use this form for:

 * New Faith Formation/Evangelization initiatives in Catholic High Schools